Services on Campus

 The annual cost is determined by each eating club and the number of participants is limited by the club.
 You should ask your club leadership for shared meal plan information.

-If you want to select the Shared Block 95 plan, submit an application for the Butler, Whitman and/or Mathey College room draws at Princeton One Stop Housing (POSH).
-POSH will allow you to select the shared meal plan for your club, unless the club’s maximum has been reached.
-At that point the shared plan will no longer be available and POSH will not display it.
+If you want to select the Shared Block 95 plan, submit an application for the Butler, Whitman and/or Mathey College room draws at My Housing for Undergraduates.
+My Housing will allow you to select the shared meal plan for your club, unless the club’s maximum has been reached.
+At that point the shared plan will no longer be available and My Housing for Undergraduates will not display it.

 Alternatively, you may live in a Residential College and purchase at least the Block 95 meal plan for your college in addition to your eating club’s meal plan.
 Or, you may choose a room in the regular Upperclass Room Draw and your club’s meal plan.